AmaraFinbarrs/AmaraFinbarrs/README.md

+## About Me
-### Hi there, I'm Amarachukwu Finbarrs-Ezema but you can call me Amara!
+- Hi there, I'm Amarachukwu Finbarrs-Ezema but you can call me Amara!

-## Software developer specialising in crafting digital products using the best tool for the job.
+- I am Software developer specialising in crafting Christian digital products using the best tools for the job.
+- Currently building something I believe will shock the world and transform the Christian tech space.
+I pray the Lord ordains it.

 ## Fun fact:
 I landed my first software development role in July 2022.
 I owe it all to God, Jesus and the Holy Spirit.